jmenglis/clamp-js-main/README.markdown

 Clamps (ie. cuts off) an HTML element's content by adding ellipsis to it if the content inside is too long.

+# Installation Instructions
+- Open terminal and move to your project directory and run `npm install clamp-js-main`
+- You can also install by running `git clone git@github.com:jmenglis/clamp-js-main.git` and moving the script.js to your project.
+Then include it in your index.html.

 # Sample Usage